CaptorAB/openseries/README.md

     print(f'Return    : {bonds.geo_ret:.2%}\nVolatility: {bonds.vol:.2%}.')

-To compare timeseries an OpenFrame is constructed like this:
+To compare timeseries an OpenFrame is constructed as below.
+The names of the timeseries must be unique.

     basket = OpenFrame([series, bonds])

-The helper methods to work with the time series can be chained like this:
+The helper methods to work with the timeseries can be chained like this:

     basket.trunc_frame().value_nan_handle().to_cumret()